Token Sample Complexity of Attention: Convergence of the attention map

 \section{Convergence of the attention map}

-We analyze the convergence of empirical attention when tokens follow a sub-Gaussian distribution in the sense of Definition~\ref{def:subGaussian}.
-This allows us to quantify how unbounded yet light-tailed token distributions affect this pointwise convergence.

-In this section, we examine how fast $\bigl\| \Gamma_{\hat \mu_n}(x ) -\Gamma_{ \mu}(x) \bigr\|_2$ converges to zero.
-We first establish that $\bigl\|\Gamma_{\mu}(x)\bigr\|_{2}$ grows at most linearly in Euclidean norm.
-Then we provide both a pointwise high-probability convergence for any token $x \in \mathbb R^d$, and a uniform convergence rate over all tokens in a ball of radius $R$.
-In both cases we highlight the dependence of the estimated rate on the attention parameters and the token distribution properties.
+In this section, we examine how fast $\bigl\| f_n(x) -f(x) \bigr\|_2$ converges to zero.
+We provide a quantitative uniform convergence rate over all tokens in a ball of radius $R$, highlighting the dependence of the estimated rate on the attention parameters and the token distribution properties.